-- the general purpose financial report presents fairly the financial position and performance of the Australian Hotels Association NT Branch Inc. in accordance with applicable Australian Accounting Standards and the requirements imposed by Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009. - the use of the going concern basis of accounting in the preparation of the financial report as stated in note 1.19 is appropriate.
+- the general purpose financial report presents fairly, in all material respects, the financial position and performance of the Australian Hotels Association NT Branch Inc. in accordance with applicable Australian Accounting Standards and the requirements imposed by Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009; and - the use of the going concern basis of accounting in the preparation of the financial report as stated in note 1.19 is appropriate.